 Neuropsychologists specialize in the relationship between the brain and behavior.
 Although some Ph.D. programs in clinical psychology offer a neuropsychology concentration, post-doctoral certificate programs in the field are more common.
 Learners will explore neurological disorders and cognitive assessment.
-Programs may require independent research and include externship, clinical internship and dissertation requirements, as well as post-doctoral fellowships.
 Admission to Ph.D. programs typically requires a bachelor's degree in or related to psychology, while applicants to post-doctoral certificate programs must already possess - or be working toward - a doctorate in the field.
 Graduates who have attained sufficient experience might also qualify for a diploma credential from the American Board of Professional Psychology.

 Ph.D. in Clinical Psychology with a Concentration in Neuropsychology